-For one, we might fear that if we express what we want, we might lose opportunities or our relationships with people and their affection.
-Avoiding conflict may alleviate our anxiety at the moment, but in the long run, it has the opposite effect — it reinforces our habit of not expressing ourselves and not saying what needs to be said.
+For one, we might fear that if we express what we want, we might lose opportunities, or our relationships with people and their affection.
+Avoiding conflict may alleviate our anxiety in the moment, but in the long run, it has the opposite effect — it reinforces our habit of not expressing ourselves and not saying what needs to be said.
 This avoidance is the best way to not get the life we want.
-Expressing ourselves and confronting differences head-on is very simple, but unfortunately, it is not easy.
+Expressing ourselves and confronting differences head-on is very simple, but unfortunately it is not easy.

 The fear of conflict can permeate every aspect of our lives.
 We may be afraid to speak up at work, whether about a problem in the office or to ask for a raise or promotion, because we may fear losing our job.
 In our love lives, we may be scared of losing our partner’s affection.
 This may be the same for conflict with family or friends.
 We should keep in mind, though, that expressing what we need is not a bad thing, and encountering conflict does not necessarily mean that you will lose something.
 How we express ourselves counts for a lot — if we say what we’re thinking with love and respect for the other person, we can potentially adjust relationships and situations without having to lose something in the process.

 Have you ever noticed yourself experiencing the same problems with different people?
 Do some situations keep repeating themselves in your life?
 Well, I have noticed this.
 I feel like whenever I don’t understand something or I don’t know how to deal with a situation, it keeps coming back.
-The first step in addressing these recurring scenarios is to understand that the problem is not the other person — they’re just activating pre-existing patterns of behavior in ourselves.
-When we acknowledge and observe, we start to see and understand these patterns in our lives and see that they are not about people, but about situations and context.
+The first step in addressing these recurring scenarios is to understand that the problem might not be the other person — they can be just activating pre-existing patterns of behavior in ourselves.
+When we acknowledge and observe, we start to see and understand these patterns in our lives and see that they are more about situations and context than they are about people.
 When we stop blaming other people, we look for our own patterns of thought and behavior, and things get more clear.
 We have more distance that we can use to find a solution from within ourselves.